 In accordance with the contractual arrangements between Wheels Technology, the VIEs and the VIEs' shareholders, Wheels Technology has the power to direct activities of the Group's consolidated VIEs and VIEs' subsidiaries, and can have assets transferred out of the Group's consolidated VIEs and VIEs' subsidiaries.
-Therefore, it is considered that there is no asset in the Group's consolidated VIEs and VIEs' subsidiaries that can be used only to settle their obligations except for registered capitals and PRC statutory reserves of the Group's consolidated VIEs amounting to RMB6,265,508 and RMB6,429,134 as of December 31, 2018 and 2019, respectively.
+Therefore, it is considered that there is no asset in the Group's consolidated VIEs and VIEs' subsidiaries that can be used only to settle their obligations except for registered capitals and PRC statutory reserves of the Group's consolidated VIEs amounting to RMB6,266,508 and RMB6,429,134 as of December 31, 2018 and 2019, respectively.
 As the Group's consolidated VIEs and VIEs' subsidiaries are incorporated as limited liability companies under the PRC Company Law, the creditors do not have recourse to the general credit of Wheels Technology for all the liabilities of the Group's consolidated VIEs and VIEs' subsidiaries.
-The total shareholders' deficit of the Group's consolidated VIEs and VIEs' subsidiaries are incorporated as limited liabilities of the Group's consolidated VIEs and VIEs' subsidiaries.
+The total shareholders' deficit of the Group's consolidated VIEs and VIEs' subsidiaries.
 The total shareholders' deficit of the Group's consolidated VIEs and VIEs' subsidiaries are incorporated as limited liabilities of the Group's consolidated VIEs and VIEs' subsidiaries.